Defaqto logoDefaqto 5 star rated Travel Insurance Comprehensive and Signature cover

 Arouca Geopark, an area of mountains, deep gorges and fast-flowing rivers, is where to go for canyoning, canoeing, river-rafting and mountaineering*.

-Top tip: Don’t miss the region’s many architectural gems, from the baroque palaces of Minho to modern landmarks like the Casa da Musica in Porto, designed by Rem Koolhaas.
+Top tip: Don’t miss the region’s many architectural marvels, from the baroque palaces of Minho to modern landmarks like the Casa da Musica in Porto, designed by Rem Koolhaas.

 5. Central Portugal